Top 3 best Kohl's Cyber Monday fitness deals of the day: cheap treadmill, exercise bike and elliptical offers on NOW

-Are you after the best Kohl's Cyber Monday fitness deals?
-We have them right here: no need to hunt down the best Cyber Monday deals at Kohl's.
+Had a look at the best Best Buy Cyber Monday fitness deals but couldn't find anything you might like?
+We have the best Kohl's Cyber Monday fitness deals too, listed below, have a look at this too.
+Who knows?
+Kohl's deals might be the best Cyber Monday deals for you.
 As well as these this handy list of well-priced treadmills, exercise bikes and ellipticals, we have a top 3 Fitbit deals at Kohl's and a top 3 Garmin deals at Kohl's roundup too.
 In case you would like to compliment your new cardio machine machine with a new fitness wearable.

 • Shop all treadmill deals at Kohl's